raffiMRG/C242-PS362_diabetes_risk_prediction/CC/README.md

-# API Documentation - Diabetic
+# API Documentation - Diabtic

 This backend API is designed to support a diabetes prediction application.
 The API includes various endpoints for user authentication, account management, diabetes risk prediction using machine learning (ML), and access to health articles.